eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 * `content-type` : The type of the payload you are sending, e.g. *text/plain*
 * `subject` : The *messageSubject* of your Message.

-## Using the WebSocket Messages API
+## Using the Messages API

-The following parts contain examples that will show you how to leverage the WebSocket API of Messages.
+The following parts contain examples that will show you how to leverage the Messages API.
 In the examples we will use some kind of smart coffee machine with the id *smartcoffee*.

-{% include note.html content="When playing around with the examples, make sure you have a WebSocket connection and the Thing you are sending Messages to, is existing and has the correct access rights." %}
+{% include note.html content="We encourage you to play around with the examples.
+You can use the WebSocket binding to do so.
+Make sure the Thing you are sending Messages to is existing and has the correct access rights." %}

 ### Sending a Message to a Thing